 This also shows that you’re not afraid to receive some face-to-face feedback or criticism, and can even give the hiring manager an idea of how you might respond to it.

 4. Why Do You Like Working Here?

-This is a great question because it shows the hiring manager that you are interested in the company and want to learn more about the way they operate.
+This is a great question because it shows the hiring manager that you are interested in the company and wants to learn more about the way they operate.
 It’s also beneficial for you because the answer to this question could help you make your decision on whether you want to accept the position or not.
-The reason you should consider asking this question is because the manager is likely to use it as a chance to offer an in-depth sales pitch about the company, showing you all the rewarding aspects that come along with it.
+You should consider asking this question is because the manager is likely to use it as a chance to offer an in-depth sales pitch about the company.
+They are showing you all the rewarding aspects that come along with it.

 If you get a passionate, excited response that makes you want to work there, you can count on a high likelihood of satisfaction.